jessemonroy650/html-jtoast-notifications/blog.md

     <div id=jtoast class='jtoast myclass'></div>

-To create your own custom message define your CSS class and use a JSON with `fire()`
+To create your own custom message, define your CSS class and use a JSON with `fire()`

 ```
     jtoast.fire({